PokkeYuri/PokkeYuri/README.md

 ## 🌱 About Me
 -->

 I'm a Software Developer specializing in Backend Developing.
-I'm passionate about .NET, and I love to explore new technologies and leverage them to solve real-life problems
+I'm passionate about .NET, and I love to explore new technologies and leverage them to solve real-life problems.

 ## 🔧 Techstack
 ![](https://img.shields.io/badge/.NET-512BD4?style=flat&logo=dotnet&logoColor=white)